awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 1. Choose **Migrate** to migrate your DB snapshot\.

 1. Choose **Instances**, and then choose the arrow icon to show the DB cluster details and monitor the progress of the migration\.
-On the details page, you will find the cluster endpoint used to connect to the primary instance of the DB cluster\.
+On the details page, you can find the cluster endpoint used to connect to the primary instance of the DB cluster\.
 For more information on connecting to an Aurora MySQL DB cluster, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.

 ## CLI<a name="USER_ImportAuroraCluster.CLI"></a>

 You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora DB cluster\.
 The new DB cluster is then populated with the data from the DB snapshot\.
 The DB snapshot must come from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
 For more information, see [Creating a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

-If the DB snapshot is not in the AWS Region where you want to locate your data, copy the DB snapshot to that region\.
+If the DB snapshot is not in the AWS Region where you want to locate your data, copy the DB snapshot to that AWS Region\.
 For more information, see [Copying a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

 You can create an Aurora DB cluster from a DB snapshot of an Amazon RDS MySQL DB instance by using the [http://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html](http://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html) command with the following parameters:
 + `--db-cluster-identifier`